xu003822/charliexu.github.io/_pages/teaching.md

 ### Teaching at Queen's University (Instructor)

-Winter 2022: Econ 452 -- Applied Econometrics
+- Econ 452 -- Applied Econometrics (Winter 2022)

 ### Teaching at UW-Madison (TA)
 In recognition of my teaching performance, I was nominated by the Department of Economics for the University of Wisconsin-Madison *Letters & Sciences Teaching Fellows Award 2019*.